 Savers are well ahead of the game, because you’re not only aware that non-stick cookware is bad for your bones, you also know about the bone-damaging effects of fluoride.

-The Missing Link, a free report on water that’s included with the Osteoporosis Reversal Program, expounds at length on the dangers of fluoride, why it should never be ingested, and explains that corporations had to pay to get rid of fluoride waste leftover from their industrial processes.
+The Osteoporosis Hydration Protocol, a free report on water that’s included with the Osteoporosis Reversal Program, expounds at length on the dangers of fluoride, why it should never be ingested, and explains that corporations had to pay to get rid of fluoride waste leftover from their industrial processes.
 These corporations then teamed up with municipalities across the U.S. to give rise to mass fluoridation of city water.

 This is not the first time that such an unholy alliance has had a deleterious effect on public health, as you’ll see next.